• Target level of study

 Initial training

-• Pharmacy students from 6th year (DFASP2 validated).
+• Pharmacy students from the 6th year onwards (DFASP2 validated).

 Initial training

-• Pharmacy students from 6th year (DFASP2 validated) and pharmacy interns, medical interns.
+• Pharmacy students from the 6th year onwards (DFASP2 validated) and pharmacy interns, medical interns.

-• Hospital or industrial pharmacist, General practitioner or specialist, Other healthcare professionals including pharmaceutical industry employees, Pharmacy assistant, Patient partner or expe
+• Hospital or industrial pharmacist, General practitioner or specialist, Other healthcare professionals including pharmaceutical industry employees, Pharmacy technician, Patient partner or expert

 Read more